From LimeSurvey Manual

-However, due to the specific way we handle Multiple choice questions, testing the 'other' text input field has never been implemented.
+However, due to the specific way Multiple choice questions are handled, testing the 'other' text input field has never been implemented.

 As a workaround, add an explicit answer option called 'Other' and do not use the built-in 'other' option of these question types.
 Then add an additional short text question which will be displayed if this 'Other' checkbox was clicked.